Temper tantrums in two-year-olds are quite common - however how we tackle them can have a big impact on them getting better or worse.

 The biggest challenge a 2-year-old faces is their lack of verbal expression.
 Not being able to express themselves fully can cause a lot of frustration, which can result in tantrums.
 Helping your child develop their verbal skills, and in particular helping them label emotions, can improve and lessen their tantrums.

 A great tool we love using with toddlers is an emotions wheel.
 There are lots of options online that you can print at home, or you can make your own, by taking pictures of your little one modeling each emotion: angry, happy, sad, lonely, bored.
+(Ours is magnetic so you can easily place it at your child's height on your fridge's door).

 Another way of helping your 2 year old become more verbal is to point out emotions when they are happening and apply the correct labels - in real life.
 Take every opportunity to do this: for example, if you are waiting at a doctor's office and you hear a child crying, you can say: "That baby is very upset".
 If you and your child see a person fall on the street, you can say "that man fell.
 That must be very painful for him, let's go help".
 You can also use yourself as an example.
 Going back to the doctor's office example, you can point out that you've been waiting for a long time and that is making you bored/frustrated/upset - and you can also show your child ways in which you cope with waiting: "I am going to take a deep breath and draw while I wait."